API References

 DocumentTermMatrix(crps::Corpus, lex::AbstractDict)

-Allow us to apply linear algebra operations and statistical techniques.
-Need to update lexicon before use.
+This representation allows linear algebra operations and statistical techniques to be applied.
+The lexicon must be updated before use.

 Examples